luxdao/ui-automation/README.md

 NOTE: Tests are currently run in parallel to reduce runtime.
 The number of parallel tests run is configurable in `test-settings.ts`.

-This line of text added just for a "no change" commit.
-Feel free to remove.

 ## Getting Started

 1. Install dependencies: